AMELIA STEIN

 ERRIS

-ERRIS , RHA Gallaher Gallery, Dublin, Ireland .Galleries 2+3 INSTALLATION VIEW
+RHA Gallagher Gallery, Dublin, Ireland .Galleries II and III.

 Absence is a recurring theme in the photography of Amelia Stein.

-“Erris” comprises of two distinct bodies of work, taken in the Wild Atlantic location of the Barony of Erris, Dún Chaoicháin, County Mayo.
+ERRIS comprises of two distinct bodies of work Dún Chaoicháin, County Mayo, Ireland.

 Wild and bleak, this landscape has challenged and shaped its inhabitants over the Millennia.